 Marci Ramsay, LSCSW, RPT-S

 Marci is the owner of Connections Child and Family Therapy.
 Her advanced degree is a Master of Social Work earned in 2006 from The University Of Kansas.
 She holds licensure in the state of Kansas as a Licensed Specialist Clinical Social Worker (#4179).
 In addition, she is a Registered Play Therapist/Supervisor (#S1960).
-Marci is also Level 2 trained in EMDR and Level 1 certified in the Neurosequential Model of Therapeutics through the Child Trauma Academy.
+This includes training in Theraplay®, Child Centered Play Therapy, Sand Tray, Trauma Focused-Cognitive Behavior Therapy (TF-CBT).
+Marci is currently pursing training in Problematic Sexual Behavior (PSB) group protocol.
+Additionally, Marci is Level 2 trained in EMDR and Level 1 certified in the Neurosequential Model of Therapeutics through the Child Trauma Academy.

 Marci has worked in early childhood mental health for nearly 20 years.
 She has been employed at Positive Bright Start as an Early Childhood Mental Health Clinician and Early Childhood Services Administrator since 2007.
 She opened her private practice in 2016.
 Marci is passionate about providing high quality, evidence-based interventions to young children who have experienced trauma and other life challenges.
 Marci's primary practice is the assessment and treatment of children, birth through age 11, utilizing developmentally informed and neurobiological based play therapy interventions.